top of page

 Table listing divine names with biblical references: ADONAI MELEKH, PRIMEUMATON, ALPHA and OMEGA, EMMANUEL, and others, for authority assertion.

-If the spirit delays or resists, the magician proceeds to Constraint—a phase that includes threats, symbolic weapons, and spiritual binding.
-Here, the magician’s will must be unshakable.
-Failure to project authority can result in disobedience or spiritual backlash.
+If a spirit delays or resists, the magician may proceed to the Constraint phase.
+This phase includes employing threats, symbolic weapons, and spiritual binding.
+The magician’s will must be unwavering here.
+Projecting authority is crucial; failure may lead to disobedience or backlash.

 Addressing and Welcoming the Spirit

-Once the spirit appears, it is welcomed—but only within the strict bounds of command.
-The magician affirms that the spirit’s presence is due to divine authority and clearly states their intent.
-A successful evocation transitions from confrontation to negotiation.
+When the spirit appears, it should be welcomed within the confines of command.
+The magician clarifies their intent and affirms that the spirit's presence stems from divine authority.
+A successful evocation transitions from a confrontational stance to a more negotiable one.

 License to Depart

-Dismissing the spirit is as vital as summoning it.
-The License to Depart must be issued respectfully but firmly.
-The magician remains in the circle until the entity is confirmed gone.
-Only then may the circle be dismantled and the space cleansed.
-No step can be skipped, or risks escalate exponentially.
+Dismissing the spirit is just as crucial as summoning it.
+The License to Depart must be given in a respectful but firm manner.
+The magician remains in the circle until confirming that the entity is gone.
+Only then may the circle be taken down, and the space cleansed.
+Skipping any steps can escalate risks dramatically.

 IV.
 Safety and Ethics: A Mandate for Responsibility